kmierzeje/django-expression-index/README.md

 ## Compatibility

-It was tested with Django 3.0.8 on Python 3.7.
+It was tested with Django 2.2.13 and 3.x.
+In release 0.2.0 code was updated to make it compatible with Django 3.2